Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Daar nodded sadly.
 “I know.
 Gotta do it, though.
 We ain’t got no right ‘ta come along, stick our noses’n their business, an’ leave ‘em so unstable they can’t fuckin’ cope.”

 Vark knew all that, of course.
 So did the other Champions.
-They were bound by duty to advise Daar of the consequences, of course---not that they’d ever spelled out those duties anywhere, but whatever---and he wasn’t gonna dissuade ‘em of what was a generally good idea.
+They were bound by duty to advise Daar of the consequences, of course - not that they’d ever spelled out those duties anywhere, but whatever - and he wasn’t gonna dissuade ‘em of what was a generally good idea.

 Also, this was one of the most bestest opportunities he’d had in a long, *long* while to delegate.
 He’d been making a habit of that, getting the Champions and his staff much more personally invested in running things, and leading, and mebbe get ‘em a share o’ the glory, too.